Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Numerical implementation

 \subsection{Dynamic formulation}

 As earlier noted, the smooth deformation of the sheet may be interrupted by sudden, large changes in local velocity, for example by elastic rearrangement of ridges and vertices, or by abrupt self-contact.
 In such cases, the quasistatic approximation no longer holds, and we switch to the fully dynamic formulation of the equations of motion, solved explicitly.
 The breakdown of the quasistatic approximation is detected by calculating the maximum rate of change of the algebraic (velocity) degrees of freedom, $a_{\text{max}}$, and identifying if it exceeds a specified threshold relative to a reference acceleration $a_{\text{ref}}$.
 We select $a_{\text{ref}}=k_s/m\lambda$, where $m$ is the mass of a node, $k_s$ the spring constant, and $\lambda$ a linear node density.
 In practice, a moving average $\left<a_{\text{max}}/a_{\text{ref}}\right>$ is used to discourage frequent fluctuation between the quasistatic and dynamic formulations, with $\left<\cdot\right>$ denoting an average over a specified number of prior steps.
 In addition, switching is disallowed if too few consecutive steps have been attempted with the implicit method.
 Fig.~\ref{fig:figure6}a tracks the integration step size and average scaled maximum acceleration over the course of a single simulation and illustrates the alternating behavior of the integrator.
 The explicit solver uses a standard fourth-order accurate Runge-Kutta method and likewise employs adaptive step control.
-In this case, an embedded third-order method is used to estimate the local error of the fourth-order solution.
+In this case, an embedded third-order method is compared against a fourth-order candidate solution for step size selection.

-In Fig.~\ref{fig:figure6}b--c, we analyze the computation time for a typical crumpling simulation at two different mesh resolutions while varying the number of threads.
-As shown in Fig.~\ref{fig:figure6}d, the majority of computation time is spent resolving contacts.
-However, as smaller meshes require a higher refinement level to resolve the same interaction range, there is an advantage to increasing the mesh size and correspondingly decreasing refinement without incurring a proportionally larger penalty.
+Fig.~\ref{fig:figure6}b shows the computation time for a typical crumpling simulation while varying the number of threads.
+In Fig.~\ref{fig:figure6}c--d, we analyze how computation time is spent for two different mesh resolutions, and for the two distinct integration intervals of Fig.~\ref{fig:figure5}.
+When significant self-contact is present, the majority of computation time is spent resolving contacts.
+However, we note that as smaller meshes require a higher refinement level to resolve the same interaction range, there is an advantage to increasing the mesh size and correspondingly decreasing refinement without incurring a proportionally larger penalty.